ecosensors/EcoAnemo/README.md

 In the example file, you can do the above steps in calibration.h file, specialy if you defined the analogReadResolution to 12.
 (I created calibration.h for my personal need)

 ## Offset
-If the arm is not directed to the north, it must be corrected 'WindDirectionOffset' in EcoAneno.h to adjust
+If the arm is not directed to the north, it must be corrected 'WindDirectionOffset' in EcoAneno.h to

+## Version
+[26.2.2023] v.1